Are Life Insurance Premiums Tax Deductible? (2026 Business & Individual Rules)

 If you buy life insurance for yourself or family members, your premiums are generally not deductible.
 This is true whether you have term life insurance or whole life insurance.
 The IRS views these premiums as part of your regular living expenses.

 However, if life insurance premiums are tied to court-ordered alimony or child support agreements established before 2019, they might be deductible in limited cases.
 That is a rare situation, and you will want to consult a tax professional if you think it applies.
 Otherwise, premiums on individual policies will not lower your taxable income.
+Instead of focusing on deductions, many of our clients use TDeath Benefithe AND Asset strategy to build liquid, tax-advantaged wealth.

 Employer-Paid Premiums